Skjoldrun/Skjoldrun.github.io/docs/csharp/windows-service.md

 ```

-## Installing and deinstalling the Service
+## Installing and uninstalling the Service

 Installing and uninstalling the service can be executed via script, for example with PowerShell: